Making the Business Case for the CECL Approach - Part I

 The net interest income benefit to the organization of the leverage strategy is substantial.
 As reflected in the following table, the effect of adding $100 million in assets and liabilities increases 12-month net interest income by $2.9 million in the base case scenario.
 The net interest income benefit is reduced slightly with instantaneous and parallel shifts of rising market interest rates.
 However, this strategy is advantageous to the organization as return on assets increases in all scenarios modeled.

-In our analysis of long term interest rate risk as measured with economic value of equity analysis, the leverage strategy results in a much lower EVE ratio in all modeled interest rate risk scenarios.
+In our analysis of long-term interest rate risk as measured with economic value of equity analysis, the leverage strategy results in a much lower EVE ratio in all modeled interest rate risk scenarios.
 Volatility is similar when we compare the leverage strategy to the starting balance sheet position.
-The following table reflects the long term interest rate risk profile of the leverage strategy in comparison to the beginning balance sheet.
+The following table reflects the long-term interest rate risk profile of the leverage strategy in comparison to the beginning balance sheet.

 In the following table we summarize our integrated analysis of interest rate risk and credit risk for the leverage strategy.
 It shows the opportunities of the potential strategy – greater net interest income and elevated return on assets.
 It also shows the risks – increased lifetime credit losses in the base case and stressed economic environments.
 Additionally, this table shows that the increased credit risk is still within the overall risk tolerance of the organization as capital exceeds 7.50% in the base case and 6.00% in the maximum stress environment.

 Wilary Winn believes that this table offers a comprehensive summary of the effects of undertaking the proposed strategy and can be used by financial institution managers to make more informed and better decisions as they evaluate alternatives when planning.
-While it is impossible to remove all risk from a financial institutions balance sheet, understanding and proactively managing the risk/return tradeoff can help ensure long-term business success.
+While it is impossible to remove all risk from a financial institution’s balance sheet, understanding and proactively managing the risk/return tradeoff can help ensure long-term business success.

-While financial institutions must begin to prepare now in order to become compliant with the required CECL provisions by 2021, Wilary Winn believe there are multiple business rewards to incorporating lifetime credit losses within the framework of the asset liability management process now.
+While financial institutions must begin to prepare now in order to become compliant with the required CECL provisions by 2021, Wilary Winn believes there are multiple business rewards to incorporating lifetime credit losses within the framework of the asset liability management process now.

 We believe that fully incorporating lenders and credit risk managers into the estimation process using the credit indicators with which they are familiar can lead to better communication across the organization, and thus to more effective decision making.

-This paper demonstrated the advantages of examining the risks and opportunities of a financial institution faces on an integrated basis.
-We believe an understanding of the losses an institution could incur under multiple macroeconomic conditions can lead to better capital allocation decisions, improved profitability and an organization better able to withstand economic downturns.
+This paper demonstrated the advantages of examining the risks and opportunities a financial institution faces on an integrated basis.
+We believe an understanding of the losses an institution could incur under multiple macroeconomic conditions can lead to better capital allocation decisions, improved profitability, and an organization better able to withstand economic downturns.